SchwabischesBauernbrot/KoboldAI-Client-Wiki/Soft-Prompts.md

 ## Introduction
-Soft prompts, also known as "modules", are two-dimensional arrays that can be concatenated at the beginning of the embeddings directly after the embedding step (row-wise, so we are adding extra rows to the top of the embeddings, not extra columns to the left of the embeddings).
-This allows us to inject extra information to the model.
+Soft prompts, also known as "modules", are small (usually less than 10 megabytes) binary files that can adjust the behaviour and textual biases of your model.
+Soft prompts are created by  gradient descent-based optimization algorithms&mdash;by training on training data, much like the way models are trained and finetuned.
 The idea of soft prompts was introduced by the paper *[The Power of Scale for Parameter-Efficient Prompt Tuning](https://arxiv.org/pdf/2104.08691v2.pdf)*.

 ## How does it work?
 In order for a transformer model to understand your story, it first has to convert it to a format that its hidden layers understand.